Vaaranam Aayiram: Legacy

 Suriya's six-pack look and his workout montage scene in the film became iconic among the Tamil and South Indian youth at the time, with many even today citing them as their inspiration to take up fitness and an active lifestyle seriously.
 Many young Tamil actors have since essayed the six-pack look onscreen at least once, after the film popularized it.
 Suriya himself would sport it for a number of films since, and the term would become synonymous with him.

 The song "Mundhinam Paarthene" inspired a 2010 romantic film of the same name.
 In the film Murattu Kaalai (2012), the veterinarian (Cell Murugan) sings "Oh Shanti" as he falls in love with Saroja (Vivek), whom he lovingly calls Mayil.
 In the film Idharkuthane Aasaipattai Balakumara (2013), Baby (Jangiri Madhumitha) has the song "Mundhinam Paarthene" as her ringtone.
 In Tamizh Padam 2, Shiva (Shiva) tries to go to America to win his girlfriend Ramya (Iswarya Menon) back, similar to how Suriya went to America to impress Meghna.
 In Master (2021), the character JD (Vijay) references dialogues from Vaaranam Aayiram as he tries to fool someone into believing that he once travelled to America to express his love for a girl.
 The 21st episode of the Telugu television series Brahmamudi features the song "Nalone Pongenu" (Telugu version of "Nenjukkul Peidhidum").
+The title of the 2022 Indian film Anel Meley Pani Thuli was derived from the song of the same name.
 The lead roles in the Telugu film Ustaad (2023) were named Suriya and Meghana after the actor and character of Vaaranam Aayiram, respectively.
+The lyric "Sattendru Maarudhu Vaanilai" from the song "Nenjukkul Peidhidum" inspired a film of the same name.